As told, below, through an open letter from Mike's daughter to all those expressing interest in the first annual event,

 My dad taught all of us sweeping life lessons that extend far beyond the basketball court or the soccer field.
 He brought people together.
 He showed us that being the first to lend a helping hand, whether to family, friends, or strangers, fortifies the roots of a community.
 My dad was the uncle who stayed late at night to clean up after the family Christmas party, and the neighbor who woke up early the very next morning to shovel the snow off the sidewalks of the entire block.
 Truly, he was the man who wakes up an hour early to live an hour more — and he did it all for those around him.

-It has been nearly two years since the community has lost this incredible man.
-My dad’s death is still an open wound that we are all healing from, but to our great surprise, something we are also learning from each and every day.
+It has been nearly a year since our community has lost this outstanding man.
+My dad’s death is an open wound still healing, but to our great surprise, one from which we are also learning each and every day.
 If I had the time, money, and resources, I would start a foundation that spreads his lessons and his legacy across the world.
 Right now, I want to start with what I have by bringing the community together in the same way my dad did.
 I want to unite everyone in a cause that is near and dear to our hearts, in a way that keeps me connected with my dad – through running.

 I deeply appreciate you taking the time to read my dad’s story.